JTFouquier/ghost-tree/README.rst

 Using ghost-tree.nwk files for your analyses:
 =============================================

-To use the ghost-tree.nwk files in scripts such as beta_diversity_through_plots.py in QIIME, you will need to filter your .biom table so that it doesn't contain extra OTUs that will cause beta_diversity_through_plots.py to fail.
+To use the ghost-tree.nwk files in scripts, such as `beta_diversity_through_plots.py <http://qiime.org/scripts/beta_diversity_through_plots.html>`_ in QIIME, you will need to filter your .biom table so that it doesn't contain extra OTUs that will cause `beta_diversity_through_plots.py <http://qiime.org/scripts/beta_diversity_through_plots.html>`_ to fail.
 Note: We understand that QIIME isn't the only downstream use for ghost-tree, but this has been a popular user request.

 This file, `get_otus_from_ghost_tree.py <https://github.com/JTFouquier/ghost-tree/blob/master/helper_files/get_otus_from_ghost_tree.py>`_,
 can be downloaded and used to create a .txt file containing only the accession